osu-cass/whats-fresh-api/docs/source/dev/development.rst

 Requirements
 ------------

-This project uses Test Kitchen and Vagrant to manage and create a homogeneous development environment and allow developers to destroy and recreate their environment in the case that something goes horribly, horribly wrong.
+This project comes with a Test Kitchen configuration set up to manage and create a homogeneous development environment and allow developers to destroy and recreate their environment in the case that something goes horribly, horribly wrong.
+It's not necessary to use this environment, but using it will make sure that your environment is as close to the production environment, and to other developer's environments, as possible.

+To set up a development environment yourself, see :ref:`manual_setup`.

 To set up this environment on your own machine, you'll need a few things: